TSVRtheProg/Cat-Dog-Image-Classifier/README.md

 This project is an image classification task where a Convolutional Neural Network (CNN) is trained to classify images of cats and dogs.
 The model is built using TensorFlow and Keras and aims to predict whether an image contains a cat or a dog.
 The dataset consists of labeled images of cats and dogs, which are preprocessed and fed into the model to train it to make accurate predictions.

-## Dataset and Model Files
+## Dataset Files

-The dataset and model files are too large to be uploaded directly to GitHub.
+The dataset files are too large to be uploaded directly to GitHub.
 You can download them from the following links:
 - [**Dataset**](https://drive.google.com/file/d/1nDqpPQVxTz6Qdp9braTCnQR-SHV1n_Hh/view?usp=sharing)

 ## Objective